joannakl/cs102/projects/project5_mountain.markdown

  -  right click on the name of the package (inside the `src` folder) and select Export...
  -  under General pick Archive File and click Next
  -  in the window that opens select appropriate files and settings:
-	 -  in the right pane pick ONLY the files that are actually part of the project, but make sure that you select all files that are needed
+     -  in the right pane pick ONLY the files that are part of the project, but make sure that you select all files that are needed
      -  in the left pane, make sure that no other directories are selected
      -  click Browse and navigate to a location that you can easily find on your system (Desktop or folder with the course materials or ...)
      -  in Options select "Save in zip format", "Compress the contents of the file" and "Create only selected directories"
  -  click Finish

 You may resubmit to Gradescope as many times as you wish before the submission link closes.
 But if you resubmit after the grace period ends, your assignment will be subject to the late point deductions.

 Some of the autograder tests for this project will be hidden.
-This means that you need to make the effort to test your own implementation before you make the final submission.
+This means that you need to make the effort to test your implementation before you make the final submission.